oreillymedia/production-resources/oriole/index.md

 * __Re-running cells__ Consider that the user may go back to re-run individual cells.

-* __Final check__ Before submitting, please do a final run through in a fresh container and notebook to make sure everything really does work.
+* __Final check__ Before submitting, please do a final run through of the notebook by 1. creating a new image from the dockerfile ( `--no-cache` parameter when building), 2. disconnecting from the internet, 3. starting a new container 4. running all notebooks and every cell.

 # Tips for Recording the Oriole<a name="recording"></a>